EdiBERT, a generative model for image editing: Image editing with EdiBERT

 \section{Image editing with EdiBERT}

 In this section, we describe the use of EdiBERT to perform image editing.
-Specifically, we distinguish three categories of editing tasks: image denoising, image inpainting, and image composition (including image crossover, image compositing, and scribble-based editing).
-Each task derives from the same pre-trained EdiBERT model, and we provide below a detailed explanation of the chosen method, and the associated sampling algorithms.
+Specifically, we distinguish three editing tasks: image denoising, image inpainting, and image composition (including image crossover, image compositing, and scribble-based editing).
+On a given dataset, we tackle each different task with the same pre-trained EdiBERT model and provide below a detailed explanation of the associated sampling algorithms.
+We run EdiBERT on FFHQ \citep{karras2018style} and LSUN Bedroom \citep{yu15lsun} at 256$\times$256.
+All metrics are reported on test-set of EdiBERT.

-For each task, we run comparisons with baselines and state-of-the-art models based on GANs inversion methods.
-We replicate the technique proposed by \cite{abdal2019image2stylegan} and apply optimization schemes in the $W^+$ space of two pre-trained StyleGANs: StyleGAN2 and \cite{karras2020analyzing} StyleGAN2-ADA \cite{karras2020training}.
-Besides, we run the solution proposed by \cite{chai2021using} where a StyleGAN2 model is inverted using a trained encoder.
-Finally, we use In-Domain GAN \cite{zhu2020domain}, a hybrid method combining an encoder with an optimization procedure minimizing reconstruction losses.
-We also compare to Co-Modulated GANs \cite{zhao2020large}, a conditional GAN for inpainting.
-We leverage available models on FFHQ \cite{karras2018style} and LSUN Bedrooms \cite{yu15lsun}, at a $256 \times 256$ resolution.
-For editing tasks, we follow the work of \cite{chai2021using} and use three different metrics: the masked L1 metric \cite{chai2021using} which measures closeness between the generated image and the source image, the density metric \cite{naeem2020reliable} which measures the proportion of generated samples belonging to the target manifold, and the FID \cite{heusel2017GANs}, which quantifies the realism of generated images.
-We also perform a user study on FFHQ image compositing.
+\textbf{Baselines. } For each task, we run comparisons with baselines and state-of-the-art models based on GANs inversion methods.
+On FFHQ, we compare to ImageStyleGAN2++ \citep{abdal2020image2stylegan++} on pre-trained StyleGANs: StyleGAN2 \citep{karras2020analyzing} and StyleGAN2-ADA \citep{karras2020training}.
+Besides, we run the solution proposed by \citet{chai2021using} where a StyleGAN2 model is inverted using a trained encoder.
+Finally, we use In-Domain GAN \citep{zhu2020domain}, a hybrid method combining an encoder with an optimization procedure minimizing reconstruction losses.
+We also compare to Co-Modulated GANs \citep{zhao2020large}, a conditional GAN for inpainting.

+\textbf{Metrics. } We follow the work of \citet{chai2021using} and use metrics assessing both fidelity and distribution fitting.
+The masked L1 metric \citep{chai2021using} measures the closeness between the generated image and the source image outside the edited areas.
+The density/coverage metrics \citep{naeem2020reliable} are robust versions of precision/recall metrics.
+Intuitively, density measures fidelity while coverage measures diversity.
+Finally, the FID \citep{heusel2017GANs} quantifies the distance between generated and target distributions.
+Moreover, we perform a user study on FFHQ image compositing.
+More details and quantitative results on LSUN Bedroom are presented in Appendix.